Completing $R^4$ using $O(d,d)$: Requiring O(d,d) invariance of the reduced action

+for some functions of the fields $\u U$, $\o U$, $\u V$, $\o V$, $\u W$ and $\o W$ (here we have suppressed the $\eta^{a'b'}$ contracting the primed indices, which may not be raised or lowered, unlike the unprimed ones which are ordinary external Lorentz indices).
+The point is now to note that the reduced action must be invariant under (standard) Lorentz transformations, since it arises from reduction of a Lorentz invariant theory.
+This means that, gauge-fixing DFT to go to supergravity and setting $\o\lambda=-\u\lambda=\lambda$, the above variation must vanish.
+Since each term is independent however (recall that $F^{a'}$ involves the vectors coming from the metric while $F_{a'}$ involves the vectors coming from the $B$-field) this requires $\u U=\o U=\u V=\o V=\u W=\o W=0$ and it follows that the Lagrangian is actually invariant under the full internal double Lorentz symmetry. }

-We wish to fix the form of the $D$-dimensional action by requiring that the reduced theory is $O(d,d)$ invariant.
-In fact, rather than requiring $O(d,d)$ invariance, we will just require that the terms which explicitly violate it, or rather the internal double Lorentz symmetry since we are working in a frame-like formulation, cancel out.
-This turns out to be a very strong requirement which will completely fix the form of the $D$-dimensional action.
-In fact it turns out to be enough to ignore the internal scalars and to consider only the terms in the reduced action which are quadratic in the gauge field strength $F^{a'}_{ab}$.
+The cancellation of all terms with index contractions not compatible with $O(d,d)$ turns out to be a very strong requirement, which will completely fix the form of the $D$-dimensional action.
+In fact, it turns out to be enough to ignore the internal scalars and to consider only the terms in the reduced action which are quadratic in the gauge field strength $F^{a'}_{ab}$.
 As mentioned in the introduction we will further ignore the dilaton and work only up to fifth order in fields.

 We start from the following ansatz for the $D$-dimensional Lagrangian\footnote{The numerical factors are introduced for convenience.
 We ignore the factor $e^{-2\Phi}$ since we set the dilaton to zero here.}